 Auditions for 2019-2020 Season

-One of our chief artistic goals is balance and blend, so we cannot know in advance whether there will be a specific voice part opening until everyone is evaluated.
+One of our chief artistic goals is balance and blend.
 Each audition is private and takes about 15 minutes.
 Download the audition application HERE (which includes full details and required music) and fill out prior to coming to the audition.
 (Link opens in a new window.)

 - Perform short prepared solo or excerpt of your choice (aria, art song, folk song) unaccompanied or accompanied.
 If accompanied, you must provide a clear, bound copy of the accompaniment for the pianist.
 Pop songs, show tunes, or contemporary religious songs are not acceptable for this audition.